jadonclegg/powermon/README.md

 `--verify` Keep sending WOL packets to MAC addresses specified with `-w [--wake]` or `--wakelist` until they have sent a ping to the server.

 ** Make sure you enable Wake-On-Lan in the BIOS settings of each computer you want to wake first.
 If you don't, it won't turn on.
-Some motherboards don't support WOL, and some list it as 'allow pcie wakeup events' or something similair.
+Some motherboards don't support WOL, and some list it as 'allow pcie wakeup events' or something similar.
 Google your specific computer / motherboard if you want to turn it on.

 ### powermon client
 `powermon [Global Options] client [Client Options]`